Comfortable, Affirming, Online

 My assessments are NOT “neuropsychological testing,” which may be required by some entities.

-My assessments are NOT intended to support seeking SSDI.
+Currently, my assessments are NOT intended to support seeking SSDI.

 I do not provide ESA letters at this time, although I gladly provide documentation for other accommodations.